The Subject-Led Curriculum

 - The curriculum is broad, balanced and allows students time to explore, deepen understanding, and embed skills for life.

-- Every student’s development is overseen by two form tutors.
-The form tutors will spend the first part of every day with this student in the form group.
+- Every student’s development is overseen by a form tutor.
 Form tutors will monitor progress, liaise with parents/carers, and attend any meetings concerning that child, such as the annual Person Centred Review meeting, in which EHCP targets are established and reviewed.

 Mornings will involve a number of activities, including: